SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

   for high-volume web services.

-- **Simplicity**: The protocol should be straightforward to implement and integrate into existing systems.
+- **Simplicity**: The protocol should be straightforward to implement and integrate into existing systems relative to other comparable solutions.

 ## Relation to Existing Work

 This protocol builds upon several cryptographic primitives:

 - **BBS Signatures** {{BBS}}: The core signature scheme that enables efficient proofs of possession.
+We use a variant which is privately verifiable, which makes our security assumptions more conservative and our protocol more efficient.

 - **Sigma Protocols** {{ORRU-SIGMA}}: The zero-knowledge proof framework used for spending proofs.